euleonnnn/redditscraping/README.md

-1. Execute search_wsb.py to insert tickers mentioned in reddit submissiosn into the database
+1. Run search_wsb.py to insert tickers mentioned in reddit submissiosn into the database

 2. To see the most mentioned stock tickers, run the following in postgresSQL: